Est. 1959 Intermediate

 The business programming language that still runs the world - powering banking, government, and enterprise systems for over 60 years.

-Created by Grace Hopper and the CODASYL Committee
+Created by CODASYL Committee (Grace Hopper, technical consultant)

 Paradigm Imperative, Procedural, Object-Oriented (COBOL 2002+)